wecambodev/cardmanagement/README.md

 We find that Blockchain can be finicky when it comes to installing Nodes.

-* Docker - v1.13 or higher
+* Lombok - v1.13 or higher
 * Docker Compose - v1.8 or higher
 * Git client